Alcohol and Dopamine: Why We Crave and Struggle to Quit

 But something we don’t talk about as much, but should, is dopamine.

 Understanding The Role of Dopamine in Craving:

 Dopamine is one of the brain’s neurotransmitters.
 Here’s a succinct explanation from Psychology Today on what it does exactly:

 “Dopamine helps regulate movement, attention, learning, and emotional responses.
 It also enables us not only to see rewards but to take action to move toward them.”

 It plays a critical role in addiction.

 Dr. Marc Lewis explains what dopamine actually does to our brains quite well.
 He states:

-“What dopamine does in the striatum is to narrow the field of potential actions, from many down to one.
-The competition is quashed and now there’s only one goal on the radar.
+“What dopamine does in the striatum is to narrow the field of potential actions from many down to one.
+The competition is quashed, and now there’s only one goal on the radar.
 That’s the basis of craving: a narrowing of focus and motivation to one thing and one thing only.”